llee4/630library/CONTRIBUTIONS.md

 Contributions are welcomed in this repository!
 Please familiarize yourself with the README document before you begin, and also with Hwatu and its rules, which can be found here: [https://www.instructables.com/How-to-Play-Go-Stop/](https://www.instructables.com/How-to-Play-Go-Stop/)

+If you just need a refresher, here's a quick summary of the above link:
+> There are four cards that represent each month of the year with an accompanying flower.
+The basic objective of the game is to match cards with their respective sets (i.e. match cards from January with another card from January).

 Please make pull requests to the **illustration branch**, and not main, to be merged later at the developer's discretion.  *This way the main branch will always include installable code.*

 There are three ways that you can contribute: